FrancescoGradi/extreme_3d_faces_evaluator/README.md

 # PreprocessingFace2Dto3D
-The project's aim is to compare the results obtained with the pretrained Extreme 3D Faces CNN (https://github.com/anhttran/extreme_3d_faces) and a ground truth using a well-known dataset (http://kunzhou.net/zjugaps/facewarehouse/) to measure the similarity between the two models and, hence, estimate the performance of the net.
+The project's aim is to compare the results obtained with the pretrained Extreme 3D Faces CNN (https://github.com/anhttran/extreme_3d_faces) [1] and a ground truth using a well-known dataset (http://kunzhou.net/zjugaps/facewarehouse/) [2] to measure the similarity between the two models and, hence, estimate the performance of the net.
+The aligment phase is realized with cpd rigid algorithm [3].

 <div>
 <p align="center">